Skill+CLI

 login

-Save the XCrawl API key to local config.
+Authenticate and save the XCrawl API key to local config.

-xcrawl login --api-key <your_api_key>Options:
+xcrawl login [--browser | --api-key <your_api_key>]Options:

 | Option | Description |